CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 * The following changes have been made to Cyences version 4.3.0:

-    * The "Asset Intelligence" dashboard has been renamed to "Search Users and Devices".
+    * The "Asset Intelligence" dashboard has been renamed to "Intelligence".
     * Added a "User Inventory", in order to track the user's metadata.

 ## Globally Detected Malicious IPs